jacob-alford/authorship/general/privacy-policy.md

 No.

-## 11. Are you some kind of international spy that does secret operations of the weekends?
+## 11. Are you some kind of international spy that does secret operations on the weekends?

 **\[REDACTED\]**